Dairese Gary: Senior Year, 2010–2011

-Just like the year before, Gary has been saddled with a young team lacking leaders and experience, as there was only one senior (himself), three juniors and eight underclassmen.
-Nonetheless, Gary, a Preseason All-Conference member, led the Lobos in points and assists.
+The 2010-2011 Lobos returned few upperclassmen, including only one senior (Gary) and three juniors.
+Gary, a preseason all-conference member, led the Lobos in points and assists.
 Gary had a double-double (14 points and 10 assists) against then-ranked No. 9 BYU in an 86–77 win in The Pit on January 30, 2011.
 Steve Alford said after the game: “In the end, it’s that one guy again, Dairese Gary.
 He plays all 40 minutes, he’s guarding the best player (Fredette) on the other team.
 This is what Dairese has done his entire career, and we’re seeing a very special player come into the last half of his (final season).”
-Gary followed that by posting career-highs in points in back-to-back games against UNLV and TCU, putting up 26 and 32 points, respectively.
-Like his junior year, Gary was honored by being named First-Team All-Mountain West and part of the All-Defensive Team in the Mountain West.
+Gary followed that performance by posting career-highs in points in back-to-back games against UNLV and TCU, putting up 26 and 32 points, respectively.
+Like his junior year, Gary was honored by being named first-team all-Mountain West and part of the all-defensive team in the Mountain West.
 However, in a semifinals game in a Mountain West Conference men's basketball tournament game against BYU, Gary tore his ACL, ending his collegiate career.
 He averaged 14.1 points per game.
 Gary is 13th in career scoring at New Mexico with 1,458 points, and is 4th in assists with 564.
 After the season, he was arrested for driving while intoxicated, a week after teammate Chad Adams was arrested for the same offense.

 Professional career

-He was forced to sit out the season after his injury and became a graduate assistant for the Lobos.
+Gary was forced to sit out the season after his injury and became a graduate assistant for the Lobos.
 Gary was selected by the Los Angeles D-Fenders in the first round (16th overall pick) of the 2012 NBA D-League draft.
 He was immediately traded to the Fort Wayne Mad Ants.
 "It feels good to be a member of the Ft.
 Wayne Mad Ants," said Gary.
-"And it feel s great be able to play basketball again, especially for my home state and in front of my family."
+"And it feels great be able to play basketball again, especially for my home state and in front of my family."
 In 2014, he was picked up by Somouha Alexandria in the Egyptian league.